KevinTss/NodeJS--The-Complete-Guide/README.md

 # NodeJS - The complete guide

-This is a repo with all step learned in the tutrial of Maximilian Schwarzmüller from Academind
+This is a repo with all steps learned in tutrial of Maximilian Schwarzmüller from Academind.

 You can find all about his tutorials [here](https://www.udemy.com/user/academind/).